 Explore it on Goodreads or Amazon.

-Other books by this author that I've reviewed include Some Girls Bite, Friday Night Bites, Twice Bitten, Hard Bitten, Firespell, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Biting Bad, Kicking It, The Veil, Midnight Marked, Dark Debt, The Sight.
+Other books by this author which I have reviewed include Some Girls Bite, Friday Night Bites, Twice Bitten, Hard Bitten, Firespell, Hexbound, Drink Deep, Charmfall, Biting Cold, House Rules, Biting Bad, Kicking It, The Veil, Midnight Marked, Dark Debt, The Sight, Blade Bound, The Hunt

 Tenth in the Chicagoland Vampires urban fantasy series for young adults and revolving around Merit, Sentinel for her House.
 Based in Chicago in early March.

 Neill does make vampires seem like more everyday kind of people.
 Their concerns about good PR, the care they take for each other, their interest in movies and the yummy snacks, besides the blood, ahem *grin*.
 That retort of Jonah’s about the nymph dinner party definitely brings that home, lol.